andremann/SKG-IF/docs/source/datasources.rst

 ``research_product_license``
 ----
-*List* (recommended): Licenses under which the research products contained within the :ref:`Data source <Data source>` can be made available.
+*List* (optional): Licenses under which the research products contained within the :ref:`Data source <Data source>` can be made available.
 Repositories can allow a license to be defined for each research product, while for scientific databases the database is typically provided under a single license.
 Each element in the list is structured as follows:

 * ``Research Product License Name`` *String* (mandatory):
 * ``Research Product License URL`` *String* (mandatory):